 This past May we were in Ohio visiting family and decided to take a little day trip up to Put-in-Bay, which is an island in Lake Erie.
 We had a super day, doing all kinds of fun stuff and enjoying some good food along the way.

 Near the end of the day, I decided to walk around Perry’s Monument, which is a 350 memorial tower that stands on the island.
 I took our 3 oldest kids with me and eventually “walking around” led to me wanting to climb the tower.
 The kids were all for it so I paid the $10 fee and up we went to the top of the tower.

-As I expected, it was a gorgeous view.
-I could see back to the mainland, I could see a bunch of other islands, and we had a perfect view of Put-in-Bay itself.
+As expected, it was a gorgeous view.
+We could see back to the mainland, we could see a bunch of other islands, and we had a perfect view of Put-in-Bay itself.
 But the sight I was most interested in was that of Pelee Island.
-Maybe you’ve never heard of Pelee Island before, but it is another much larger island in Lake Erie which is actually situated in Canadian territory.
+Maybe you’ve never heard of Pelee Island before, but it is another much larger island which is actually situated in Canadian territory.
 It just so happens to be the southernmost populated point of land in Canada.
 Just to be sure, I asked a park Ranger if he could tell me which was Pelee Island.
 He did, and as I looked across probably about 10 miles of waters, it was neat to see my homeland of Canada again.